-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Strata Oil and Gas Inc. (an exploration stage company) as of December 31, 2011 and 2010, and the results of its operations and its cash flows for the years ended December 31, 2011, 2010 and 2009, and for the period from July 1, 2005 (the date of entering into exploration stage) to December 31, 2011, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Strata Oil and Gas Inc. (an exploration stage company) as of December 31, 2013 and 2012, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2013, and for the period from July 1, 2005 (the date of entering into exploration stage) to December 31, 2013, in conformity with accounting principles generally accepted in the United States.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has not been able to generate any operating revenues to date and has incurred cumulative losses during the exploration stage of \$11,260,006 through December 31, 2011.
+As discussed in Note 2 to the financial statements, the Company has not been able to generate any operating revenues to date and has incurred cumulative losses during the exploration stage of \$15,914,965 through December 31, 2013.
+In addition, the Company had negative cash flows from operations of \$525,549 during the year ended December 31, 2013.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans regarding those matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.